Released: 10th September 2001

 Chart run: 12-23-37-53

-When the allSTARS* released Things That Go Bump In The Night as their second single, they didn’t just set a new benchmark for seasonal songs.
-They redefined the genre – and indeed Halloween itself.
+When allSTARS* released Things That Go Bump In The Night as their second single, they set their sights on creating a new seasonal standard that could soundtrack Halloween for years to come.

 Despite having experienced a resurgence in recent years, there was a dry spell when pop acts shied away from seasonal songs.
-The most lucrative genre is Christmas; get it right, and you can enjoy a recurrent hit year after year – get it wrong, and it’s quickly swept under the rug and forgotten.
-Perhaps sensing that they didn’t have the commercial prowess to attack the winter market just yet, the allSTARS* instead opted for a much less serviced seasonal genre: Halloween.
-As an additional marketing strategy, Things That Go Bump In The Night was attached to the Scooby-Doo movie soundtrack alongside songs from Shaggy, Outkast, Baha Men and, er, Kylie Minogue (an eclectic mix, then).
-This was small fry though when we consider that allSTARS* were about to turn Halloween on its head and drop a genre-defining bop.
+The most lucrative genre is Christmas: get it right, and you can enjoy a recurrent hit year after year; get it wrong, and it’s quickly swept under the rug and forgotten.
+Perhaps sensing they didn’t have the commercial prowess to attack the winter market just yet, allSTARS* instead opted for a much less serviced seasonal genre: Halloween.
+As an additional marketing strategy, Things That Go Bump In The Night was attached to the Scooby-Doo movie soundtrack alongside songs from Shaggy, Outkast, Baha Men and Kylie Minogue (an eclectic mix, then).
+This was small fry, though, considering allSTARS* were about to turn Halloween on its head with a genre-defining bop.

 The track sets out its stall immediately; it opens with the voice of the undead, who warns: “Beware of the full moon, stick to the path.
 Out come the creatures, a spine-chilling laugh”.
-The ominous foreboding is followed by a whole ten seconds of nothing but sinister laughter and eerie, creaking doors – one certainly can’t fault the single’s commitment to its theme, even if at that moment it appears to forget that it is supposed to be an actual song.
-From there though, Things That Go Bump In The Night explodes into life, sounding like Everybody (Backstreet’s Back) and The Addams Family produced a lovechild containing elements of both songs – and pretty much every Halloween-related sound effect in existence.
+The ominous foreboding is followed by a whole ten seconds of nothing but sinister laughter and eerie, creaking doors.
+There’s certainly no faulting the single’s commitment to its theme, even if, at that moment, it forgets this is supposed to be an actual song.
+From there, though, Things That Go Bump In The Night explodes into life, sounding like Everybody (Backstreet’s Back) and The Addams Family produced a lovechild containing elements of both songs, as well as pretty much every Halloween-related sound effect in existence.
 It’s subtly serenaded by a: “Bump-bump-bump-bump” bassline hook.
-Whoever reasoned ‘less is more’ may well have reconsidered if they’d encountered this track, which goes out of its way to be an all-consuming Frankenstein’s monster – and benefits immensely from doing so.
+The track goes out of its way to be an all-consuming Frankenstein’s monster, and benefits immensely from doing so.

 You cannot run